Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • Memo of Incorporation

-Public records freely available
+Public records are freely available

 • Mission and vision